 Check-in with yourself and refresh your goals regularly to better suit you now (you’re much more likely to achieve them then!).

-4. Check your finances
+4. Review your finances

 Use the start of each month to get on top of your money management.
 Few of us really enjoy ploughing through bank statements and receipts so breaking it up into manageable, monthly chunks seems much more bearable!

-5. Meal plan
+5. Meal plan and Meal Prep

 I love eating and I love cooking but I really don’t like the stress of deciding what to cook, choosing something that everybody wants to eat and then finding that I don’t have everything in the cupboards or fridge that I need to make the said meal.
 It’s stressful, tiring and yet another decision at the end of a long day of decision-making.